TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-android.md

 ### IapService.PurchasesResponseListener

-* Unconsumed payment or activated subscription, when queried, is notified via onPurchasesResponse of an object inherited with IapService.PurchasesResponseListener.
+* Unconsumed purchase or activated subscription, when queried, is notified via onPurchasesResponse of an object inherited with IapService.PurchasesResponseListener.

 ```java
 void onPurchasesResponse(IapResult result,